jwhudnall/mastermind/README.md

 5. Start the game via `flask run`.
 (If you wish to use an alternate port, run `flask run -p desired_port`).
 6. In your browser, copy/paste the following link: `localhost:5002` (where _5002_ is the port specified after initiating `flask run`).

+## Game Logic Flow

+Primary game logic is as follows:

+1. The player is presented with an empty game board, with the first row highlighted (and identified via a left-facing arrow icon) to indicate the current row.

+2. As the player drags and drops pegs onto the current row, the `data-val` attribute from the dragged piece translates into a `data-dropped` attribute on the game board slot.

+3. When the player clicks the **Submit Guess** button, Javascript checks the values of each `data-dropped` value in the current row.
+If the length of these values is less than the current game's sequence length, a popup is displayed requesting that the user fills all row slots prior to submitting a guess.

+4. The values from the JS array are sent to the server via a `POST` request.
+The guess is then validated server side, verifying that the values are of the correct length, data type and within the range of the specified `game.colors` value.
+In the unlikely event that this validation fails, the user is alerted via a JSON response containing an `error` key.

+5. If the guess passes validation, it is then run through a `check_guess` function which compares the user-guess vs. the correct sequence.
+To accomplish this, I check the values in each array, first looking for cross-pairs (a correct guess in the correct position), and then inclusion in the solution array (cross-pairs matches are eliminated by setting them to None when matches occur in the previous step).
+The function returns a key containing `red`, `white` and `blank` key, value pairs.

+6. The current game instance is then updated to account for the user guess.
+If all results are `red`, `game.game_over` is set to `True` (red values are compared to `game.cols`).
+The response is then JSONified and sent back to the client as a JSON object containing `results` and `game` keys.

+7. On the front end, `provideFeedback` is called to fill in result peg slots, based on the `red` and `white` values from the response.
+To keep feedback uniform (and not indicate exactly which peg relates to the piece of feedback), red pegs are filled in, followed by white.
+Any blank values are ignored, as they are already indicated by the empty slots.

+8. `addTooltips` is called to add tooltips atop the red and white result pegs, assisting the user in the event they forget how the feedback works.

+9. `disableRow` then removes drop-related classes from the row that was used, and hides that row's arrow icon.

+10. `checkForGameOver` is called to check the status of `game.game_over` and `game.remaining_guess_count` from the response.
+If either case is True, the appropriate popup is displayed, and the user is encouraged to play again.
+If not, `False` is returned in the `gameIsOver` variable that called the function.

+11. `updateGuessCount` is then called to update the remaining guesses, as well as the elapsed guess count on the front end.

+12. Finally, if `!gameIsOver` evaluates to True, `showNextRow` is called to add the appropriate drop classes to the next row, and show it's arrow icon.
+The game continues until either the player guesses the right sequence, or runs out of guesses.

 ## Additional Features

 After satisfying the project requirements, I implemented the following additional features: